The Ultimate Guide to Broken Link Building

 When searching for link prospect sites, the biggest mistake you can make is to simply search by your SEO keywords.
 Usually, great broken link sites are found by less commercial, more general-use keywords that let you dig into different aspects of your niche.

 So, sift through your target keywords and pick general terms, even if they're less popular with the searchers.
-You can use Google Keyword Planner and other Rank Tracker's keyword research methods to get more keyword ideas.
+You can use Google Keyword Planner and other methods in Rank Tracker keyword research software to get more keyword ideas.

 2. Find relevant sites that potentiall have broken links

 The next step is to look for websites that may have broken links (pointing to no-longer-existing sites that had specialized in your topics or to broken pages on such websites).

 You are more likely to find broken links on websites having lists of recommended resources, useful links, etc.